telliott99/CryptoQuickies/Beale_cipher.md

 would be encoded in hex as

-    24 fc a8
+    0x24fea8

-There is going to be some wastage going to a 26-character alphabet.
-Thirteen would be a sequence like:
+There will be some wastage going to a 26-character alphabet.
+Thirteen nucleotides would be a sequence like:

     a t g a c c c t t t t a g 00100100111111101010100001

-Make a binary code for the uppercase letters:
+Construct a binary code for the uppercase letters:

 ``` python
 >>> def f(c):